 Welcome to Stockholm Class!

-We hope you have all had a wonderful Summer Holiday.
+We hope you have all had a wonderful Christmas Break.

-Here is what we are going to be learning about during the Autumn Term
+Here is what we are going to be learning about during the Spring Term

 Our Full Curriculum can be found under: school information / curriculum overview.